Mishti92/writing-from-the-void/content/ongoing lists/language/portuguese in brazil.md

 ##### *hortella*
 mint
-i want to add mint on top of *menemen* that i am making for breakfast these days. looked it up at the grocery store
+i wanted to add mint on top of *menemen* that i am making for breakfast these days. looked it up at the grocery store

 ##### *salsinha picada*
 chopped parsley